juanca/blog/articles/react-component-architecture.md

 }
 ```

-For the purposes of the requirements, this is a complete solution -- albeit a good one.
+This is not a scalable approach as it takes a lot of manual effort to normalize all components
-This is not a scalable approach as it takes a lot of manual effort to normalize all components (i.e. changes to either component will require changes to the other component).
+(i.e. changes to either component will require changes to the other component).
 Each additional component just increases the on-boarding process for a contributor.

 Another naive approach is configurable functionality with the original `PresentationalTextField` source: